Leo4j/Invoke-SMBRemoting/README.md

 # Invoke-SMBRemoting
-Interactive Shell and Command Execution over Named-Pipes (SMB)
+Interactive Shell and Command Execution over Named-Pipes (SMB) for Fileless lateral movement.

 Invoke-SMBRemoting utilizes the SMB protocol to establish a connection with the target machine, and sends commands (and receives outputs) using Named Pipes.